Korzer420/BomberKnight/README.md

   - A label to the bomb counter, so you can see what your next bomb will be.
   - An info text about how many bombs of which type do you have in the inventory (if you select the bomb bag).
   - Replace the colors in the color puzzle with positions (e.g red -> "right most").
+- Move Counter: With the four options you can move the counter like you want.

 ## Drops
 Bombs have a 4% to be dropped when an enemy is killed.
 However "Tenth enemy has the bomb" which means that killing ten enemies in a row without getting hit will guarantee a bomb drop.